mokeseven7/aws-examples/README.md

 This iamge uses the lambda/provided as its base, builds php 8, makes php executable in lambda.

-This image is used to crate a custom JWT authorizer lambda function for api gateway using okta.
+This image is used to create a custom JWT authorizer lambda function for api gateway using okta.

 ```